sulu/docs/system-requirements/100-basic/multi-lingual.md

 ####FR-1302 Language fall back
 A user must be able to choose a different language for a page within the specific language version of a portal.
 All pages within a content node has to be viewable as list showing all available and assigned languages.
 The language fall back function has to be accessible also via the list view.
 ####FR-1303 Copying a language version
 An existing page in a certain language can be a valuable input for the translation into another language.
 Therefore the user copies a specific page and translates the content.
 Translated pages can be stored anywhere in the same or in a different portal.
-The list view allows to copy and save more than one page at once.
+The list view allows to copy and save whole nodes or a selection of pages at once.

 <table>
     <tr>